 Kevin Kiley was elected to the California State Assembly in 2016 and has twice been reelected by substantial margins.
 In the 2020 election, he received more votes than any Republican in California history.

-Kevin was born and raised in the communities of the Sixth Assembly District, and graduated as a member of Granite Bay High School’s fifth graduating class.
-The son of a Special Education teacher, Kevin began his career as a high school teacher in South Central Los Angeles, where he chaired the English Department, led his students to significant academic gains, and started an award-winning speech and debate team.
+The son of a Special Education teacher, Kevin began his career as a high school teacher in inner-city Los Angeles, where he chaired the English Department and led his students to significant academic gains.

 Kevin holds a bachelor’s degree from Harvard, a law degree from Yale, and a master’s in secondary education from Loyola Marymount.
 He has also served as an adjunct professor at McGeorge School of Law.